7 Causes of Blood in Stool with IBS & When to Worry

 It is a common cause of blood in stool with your IBS.

-There two main types of dysentery according to the organism causing it:
+There are two main types of dysentery according to the organism causing it:

-- Amoebic dysentery: caused by organism called entamoeba.
+- Amoebic dysentery: is caused by an organism called entamoeba.

 - Bacillary dysentery: caused by a bacteria called shigella.

-- Severe diarrhea with frequent attacks of diarrhea, you will continuously feel urge to go to the bathroom even every 5 minutes.
+- Severe diarrhea with frequent attacks of diarrhea, you will continuously feel the urge to go to the bathroom, even every 5 minutes.